 The History of the Glades

 Lydia and Murray Stephen purchased 5 acres of land in 1956.
-The property was unused and overrun, but the couple had a dream of creating a gorgeous garden like those of Murray’s homeland of Scotland.
+The couple had a dream of turning the unused and overrun property into a gorgeous garden like those of Murray’s homeland of Scotland.

 In 1970, Murray Stephen passed away and the garden was not tended to until Jim and Elfriede DeWolf purchased the property.
 They restored and gifted the land to the City of Surrey in 2002 and the municipality expanded the garden and plans to continue to do so.